Cloud ERP for Manufacturing

 3. Cost Reduction

 The upfront cost of cloud infrastructure is much cheaper than the procurement of servers and on-premises hardware, enabling small to midsize manufacturers to gain faster ROI.
-Additionally, as manufacturers opt to hire on more tech-savvy users who are already familiar with cloud technologies, there will be less of a learning curve around business process models which reduces the amount of resources allocated to bring new hires up to speed.
+Additionally, as manufacturers opt to hire on more tech-savvy users who are already familiar with cloud technologies, there will be a shorter learning curve.
+This reduces the amount of resources allocated to bring new hires up to speed.

 4. Hands-Off Analysis